zocomputer/zocms/README.md

 # zocms

-CLI for managing BaseHub CMS content.
+CLI for creating and managing zo.computer tutorials.

 ## Installation